timoxa2t/Map/README.md

 # Project Title

-Write here about your project in two-three sentences.
+Simple map with markers
 - [DEMO LINK](https://timoxa2t.github.io/Map)

 ## Description

 Map is implemented with Leaflet.
-To add your marker double click on the map.
+To add your marker just click on the map.
 To open one of the markers open the markers list by clicking on the left side arrow.
-In this list you can click on the "Go to marker" button of the particular marker to display it on the map.
+In this list you can click on the marker name to display it on the map.
+Also you can delete markers from this list.
+Click on the marker to see information it contains

 ## Local development